| |

 to have a timber workshop on Templar Place.

-By 1898 a second course was proposed and Willie Park Jnr. was employed to design and supervise the laying out.
-The following year
+and the 'Saturday Special' carried the golfers.
+That year a second course was proposed and Willie Park Jnr. was employed to design

-William Logan was appointed greenkeeper when a second course was opened on 14th July 1900, taking up seven holes of the Old Luffness
+The following year William Logan was appointed greenkeeper when a second course was opened on 14th

-early maintenance was carried out by horse drawn mowers until the first agricultural tractors appeared in East Lothian in the
+The early maintenance was carried out by horse drawn mowers until the first agricultural tractors appeared in East Lothian in the

 1920s.
 The practice of grazing sheep on the links at Gullane continued until 1956.